-Negotiation is your ability to find an acceptable middle ground between two parties in disagreement.
+Negotiation is a soft skill that enables you to find an acceptable middle ground between two parties in disagreement.

 Before learning how to negotiate, you must first convince yourself that anything can be negotiated, no matter how firmly someone says it cannot.
 Final decisions are rarely actually set in stone, and if someone indicates that a decision cannot be changed, know that this is most likely not true.
 This mindset is the cornerstone of negotiation.
 If you believe that you can only negotiate if you are explicitly invited to negotiate, you will rarely – if ever – negotiate anything at all.